An Hour of Hope: The First Annual Hub of Hope Benefit Breakfast

 The speakers echoed a sentiment of hope with one accord.
 Emphasizing the importance of strategic partnerships within the city and the impact those relationships would have on everyone involved.

-Thanks to the efforts of all the partners and guests gathered for this benefit, there will be many more like Shepherd: persons who reap the benefits of the Hub to break the cycle of homelessness.
 The breakfast at Loews Hotel was a sign of unity, hope, and resolve.
 As Sister Mary said, “Philadelphia has demonstrated a positive can-do spirit that responds to the seemingly daunting urban problem by working together on solutions not inhumane cosmetic fixes.
 This type of vision and leadership is what makes our city a truly great one.”